 However, it is important to use these substances sparingly and ensure they are safe for canine companions.
 Diffusers or sprays designed specifically for pets can be effective tools in this regard.
 Additionally, incorporating natural chews or treats infused with calming ingredients can help to promote relaxation and a sense of well-being.

-Third Step to Calm a Dog Down is Instantly Minimizing Loud Noises and Disturbances
+Third Step to Calm a Dog Down Instantly is to Minimize Loud Noises and Disturbances

 A crucial aspect of creating a serene environment includes minimizing loud noises and sudden disturbances.
 Simple adjustments, such as using soundproofing techniques on windows or playing soft background music, can significantly reduce anxiety triggers for your dog.